Battle of Lincoln (1217): Background

 In 1216, during the First Barons' War over the English succession, Prince Louis of France entered London and proclaimed himself King of England.
 Louis was supported by various English barons who resisted the rule of King John.
 John died in the middle of the war, and his nine-year-old son Henry III was crowned King of England as successor to his father.

 Once John died, many barons were willing to change sides and fight for Henry against Prince Louis' claim.
 William Marshal, 1st Earl of Pembroke, a knight of great skill and prowess, served as regent for Henry.
 Marshal called all nobles holding castles in England to a muster in Newark.
 Approximately 400 knights, 250 crossbowmen, and a larger auxiliary force of both mounted and foot soldiers were assembled.
-Marshal marched his forces to the city of Lincoln to break Prince Louis' siege.
+Marshal marched his forces to the city of Lincoln to break Prince Louis' siege, and to inflict a decisive victory before dwindling royal funds ran out.

 Battlefield

 Medieval Lincoln was an ancient walled city with a Norman castle near its centre, straddling the crossroads of two important Roman-built highways: Ermine Street and the Fosse Way.
 These trans-England routes were historic and major arteries for national trade and government, making Lincoln a strategic location.
 William the Conqueror had ordered the construction of Lincoln Castle on a hilltop over an old Roman fort 150 years earlier.

 At the time of the battle in May 1217, Louis' forces had taken the city of Lincoln, but Lincoln Castle remained intact.
 Its garrison, commanded by castellan Nicola de la Haie, was loyal to King Henry and continued to defend the important fortification from forces loyal to Prince Louis, led by Thomas, the Count of Perche.